 I’ve actually never seen a bat this close before or awake!

 San Diego Zoo is one of the leading organizations in the world when it comes to breeding programs and conservation efforts.
-The revolutionary idea to even build a space this large was driven by creating habitats that are as realistic to their natural habitats, including the amount of space that each animal has!
+The revolutionary idea to even build a space this large was driven by creating habitats that are as realistic as their natural habitats, including the amount of space that each animal has!

 Pro Tips for visiting the San Diego Wild Animal Park: